jfhbrook/susitna/README.md

 ### Immediate Needs

-- Implement "hello world" files
-  - Including merged errors from parser and compiler
-- Execution tracing
+- Execution tracing in the runtime
-- Tests for the compiler and disassembler
+- Tests for the compiler
+  - Including full programs
   - Including error cases
+- Tests for the disassembler
+  - Including error cases
 - Tests for the runtime
   - With "stack effects" tests
+- Merge errors from parser and compiler when running files
+- Ensure executing from file works
 - Additional tests for parsing
   - Bare expressions aren't parsing right now
 - Test programs with asserted output